 The Addams Family.
 It's not really clear what nature their invulnerability is, of how it works since it's entirely played for laughs.
 Lurch takes a 20 pound bowling ball to the head from a dozen stories up and barely notices, so it may be they're all Made Of Diamond, but it also extends to poisons, electrocution, and anything else they can get a gag out of.
 When Debbie aims a gun at him (after blowing up the house with Uncle Fester inside, which he walks away from without harm) Fester thinks she's flirting with him.
 They apparently use cyanide as a condiment.
 Even electrocuting Uncle Fester just lets him power a lightbulb with his mouth.
 Nothing stops them.

-Neo, the central protagonist of The Matrix, is also effectively Made of Diamond (while inside the Matrix), specifically in The Matrix Reloaded and The Matrix Revolutions.
+Neo is also effectively Made of Diamond (while inside the Matrix), specifically in The Matrix Reloaded and The Matrix Revolutions.
 He's able to block a sword cut with his hand, only drawing a tiny bit of blood.
-An on-looker proceeds to highlight this fact, ignoring that Neo just proved himself to be ungodly tough even by Matrix standards.
+An on-looker lampshades this act but directs his mooks to continue to attack anyway, ignoring that Neo just proved himself to be ungodly tough even by Matrix standards.
 The character's NOT as invulnerable in the original movie until he learns to dis-believe the reality of the artificial world at the film's conclusion (and therefore seize the means to manipulate it).
 When Neo meets the multiple Smiths for the first time in Reloaded ("The Burly Brawl"), it's a case of Diamond vs. Diamond as neither can defeat the other no matter how hard they struck.
 Smith does draws the stalemate close to a win since there was only one Neo, who escapes from a dog-pile of nearly 100 Smiths atop him.

 The Twins from The Matrix sequel, The Matrix Reloaded, combine Made of Air with Regeneration.
 Not only can they turn intangible at will, but while intangible they almost instantly heal any injuries they have sustained while in corporeal form.
 On the other hand, the Twins couldn't hurt anyone when intangible either, which the heroes used to their advantage.

-Jason Voorhees from Friday the 13th progresses into it in Jason X, being given regenerative powers, explaining why he can't be kiled.
-When he morphs into Über Jason, he becomes Made Of Diamond.
-In Freddy Vs. Jason, it's outright stated that he's immortal.
+Jason Voorhees from Friday the 13th progresses into it in Jason X, being given regenerative powers, explaining why he can't be killed.
+When he morphs into Über Jason, he becomes more Made Of Diamond than he already was.
+In Freddy Vs. Jason, it's outright stated that he's immortal(since not even Freddy Krueger could kill him).
 Jason has the partial justification of being dead to begin with (he drowned as a kid).